 Annual awards are available in the performance areas of Art, Digital Media Design, Music, Forensics, Journalism (Broadcast and Print) and Theatre.
-These awards are determined by the respective departments; Music Scholarships typically range from \$500 to \$2,000 per year, while the others range from \$500 to \$1,500 per year.
+These awards are determined by the respective departments; Music Scholarships typically range from \$500 to \$5,000 per year, while the others range from \$500 to \$2,500 per year.
+In exceptional cases award amounts could be higher.
 All are renewable dependent upon maintenance of a specified grade-point average and participation in departmental activities.